 Genesis 14:12 They also [the five kings, this is an amalgamation of the kings, maybe it was four, but anyway the kings] took Lot, Abram's brother's son who dwelt in Sodom. . . .

 What we are seeing here is the contrast to Moses.
 Moses deliberately chose to turn his back on the world.
 Lot deliberately chose to go toward the world and what occurred then was the association.
-Wear down his spirituality.
-Wear down his resistance until his true spirituality was such that he did not really know much of the difference between right and wrong any longer.
+Wore down his spirituality.
+Wore down his resistance until his true spirituality was such that he did not really know much of the difference between right and wrong any longer.
 He really did not know what he wanted.
 He lingered in the city while it was getting ready to be destroyed.
 There is no surer way to go backward in one's spirituality, to blunt your feelings and knowledge of sin, to dull your spiritual discernment, than by mingling with the world.
-That is the life.
+That's the lesson.

 There is an interesting boast that David made.
 You can look at it yourself in Psalm 30:6-7.
 David said in his prosperity, "I shall never be moved."
 Ha—that is just what Lot said: "It will not hurt for me to go down there.
 I will never be moved."
 Paul said, "Let those who think they stand take heed lest they fall."
 Lot crashed, because in his lack of faith and his spiritual pride I am sure that he felt that he could stand strong against the spiritual onslaught of the world.
 So Lot became hesitating, undecided, a procrastinating man in the day of his trial because of the slow deterioration of his spiritual frame.
 It just simply wasted away.

 We might reason that, yes, Lot made it into the Kingdom of God.
 And I think that he did, because God does, even after this, call him righteous.
-And I think that that is true, but you see the reason, the lesson, is there is that God wants us to understand that though we may forsake, and though He is magnanimous and merciful and forgiving, full of grace, still willing to say, "It could have been so much better."
+And I think that that is true, but you see the reason, the lesson, is there that God wants us to understand that though we make mistakes, and though He is magnanimous and merciful and forgiving, full of grace, still willing to say, "It could have been so much better."

 It could have been so much better for Lot and for his family.
 We will not go through it but again the record here, especially in Genesis 19, shows that his voice in the city of Sodom carried no weight at all.
 No one listened to him.
 Even his sons-in-law, or his future sons-in-law, whatever they were, did not listen to him.
 Not even one person would listen to his appeal.
 I would have to say from that, not even his family, incidentally, listened to him.
 There was nothing attractive, nothing magnetic, so that even his family showed him little or no respect.
 In fact they mocked and there was contempt.

 Do you know why?
 Well it is this way with all who are like Lot.
 They eventually come to be despised because their friends and their relatives cannot deal with that person's insincerity.
+He says, and he does not.
 And they would say things like, "Well surely if he believed what he professes to believe, he would not do as he does."
 You see, the eye of the family drinks in far more of the example than what is observed by the ear in what they hear the person say, what the lingerer says.